Afshin-A/Obsidian/CS/Databases/B-Tree.md

 ```

-A node is basically an array of size N.
+A node is basically an array of size N and it can have up to $N+1$ children
-A node would have $N+1$ children
+The elements in each node are sorted.
 ```tikz
 \usepackage{circuitikz}
 \begin{document}